THE EARLY YEARS

 Read the story from Edith’s own words here.

 When the deportations of young people in Slovakia began in 1942, the Slovak puppet government agreed to pay Germany 500 Reichsmarks (about $245 USD) per Jew.
-In return, of course, as older Jews were shipped out of the country for “re-settlement”, the properties and possessions of the deportees could be seized at no cost.
-For the rest of life Vrba would steadfastly identify theft of Jewish property and possessions, under the guise of “Aryanization,” as one of the chief motivations for the Holocaust.
+In return, of course, as older Jews were shipped out of the country for “re-settlement,” the properties and possessions of the deportees could be seized at no cost.
+For the rest of his life Vrba would steadfastly identify theft of Jewish property and possessions, under the guise of “Aryanization,” as one of the chief motivations for the Holocaust.

 Sered Camp barracks